InTAct: Interval-based Task Activation Consolidation for Continual Learning: Preliminaries

 \section{Preliminaries}

-This section presents the key technical concepts underlying prompt-based continual learning.
-We begin by explaining how parameter-efficient prefix tuning allows a frozen pretrained feature extractor to be adapted without modifying its weights.
-We then provide an overview of three representative prompt-management frameworks, L2P, DualPrompt, and CODA-Prompt, which illustrate how modern methods organize and select prompts to support rehearsal-free learning while minimizing interference across tasks.

-\paragraph{Prompt-Based Continual Learning.} Recent work explores continual learning through prompts, leveraging the representational capacity of pretrained vision models.
-The core idea is to introduce a small set of learnable prompt tokens, which guide a frozen network backbone to adapt to new tasks, significantly reducing catastrophic forgetting without requiring rehearsal of old data.
-We now detail the mechanics and principal architectures of these methods.
+\paragraph{Prompt-Based Continual Learning.} Prompt-based continual learning exploits the representational capacity of pretrained ViT~\cite{dosovitskiy2021imageworth16x16words} by introducing a small set of learnable parameters (prompts) to adapt the model to new tasks while keeping the backbone frozen.
+This strategy avoids the computational cost and catastrophic forgetting associated with fine-tuning the entire network.

-Let $f_\theta$ denote a pretrained encoder (e.g., a Vision Transformer \cite{dosovitskiy2021imageworth16x16words}) with frozen parameters $\theta$.
-We denote the input token embeddings to the $l$-th layer as $h^{(l)} \in \mathbb{R}^{L \times D}$, where $L$ is the sequence length (tokens) and $D$ is the embedding dimension.
-In prompt-based continual learning, each task is associated with a set of learnable prompt vectors, $p \in \mathbb{R}^{L_p \times D}$, where $L_p$ is the prompt length.
-These prompts serve as additional tokens that condition the model's self-attention, allowing it to adapt to new tasks without modifying the shared backbone parameters $\theta$.
+Formally, consider a ViT encoder $f_\theta$ with fixed parameters $\theta$.
+The input to the $l$-th layer is denoted as $h^{(l)} \in \mathbb{R}^{L \times D}$, where $L$ is the sequence length and $D$ is the embedding dimension.
+To adapt the representation, standard approaches employ Prefix-Tuning~\cite{li2021prefixtuningoptimizingcontinuousprompts}.
+This mechanism prepends learnable vectors to the internal attention layers.
+Specifically, learnable prompt matrices $P_K, P_V \in \mathbb{R}^{L_p \times D}$ (where $L_p$ is the prompt length) are defined and concatenated with the standard Key and Value projections:

-A common and widely used implementation of prompt injection is prefix-tuning \cite{li2021prefixtuningoptimizingcontinuousprompts}.
-In a standard multi-head self-attention (MSA) layer, the input $h^{(l)}$ is linearly projected into Query ($Q$), Key ($K$), and Value ($V$) matrices using frozen projection matrices $W_Q, W_K, W_V$.
-Prefix-tuning introduces a layer-specific prompt $p^{(l)}$ composed of two sets of vectors, $p_K^{(l)}, p_V^{(l)} \in \mathbb{R}^{L_p \times D}$.
-These vectors are prepended (concatenated) to the $K$ and $V$ matrices, respectively, replacing the standard MSA operation with a prompted one:

-Where $\mathrm{MSA}(\cdot)$ denotes the standard multi-head self-attention operation, $[;]$ is concatenation along the sequence dimension, and $W_Q, W_K, W_V$ are the frozen projection matrices. $K'$ and $V'$ are the augmented Key and Value matrices incorporating the prompt components $p_K^{(l)}$ and $p_V^{(l)}$. where $[;]$ denotes concatenation along the sequence length dimension.
-This design enables task-specific adaptation purely through the small set of learnable prompts $p^{(l)}$ while keeping the entire backbone $f_\theta$ frozen.
-Additionally, the model includes a trainable classifier head (a linear layer) whose weights are optimized alongside the prompts to map the prompt-adapted feature representations to the specific class logits.
+where $\mathrm{MSA}$ denotes Multi-Head Self-Attention, $[;]$ represents concatenation along the sequence dimension, and $W_Q, W_K, W_V$ are the frozen projection matrices.
+In this framework, only the prompts $P_K, P_V$ and the final classification head are optimized, allowing the system to adapt to non-stationary data streams efficiently.